Introduction

 Gastro-resistance

 When a dietary supplement is labelled as gastro-resistant, the supplement is resistant to being broken down by the gastric acids in the gastric system.
 Gastro-resistant tablets are made to prevent the absorption of the nutrients in the stomach.
-By preventing absorption in the stomach, gastro-resistance helps to deliver nutrients to be absorbed in the right place, which are, in case of gastro-resistant supplements, mostly the intestines.
+By preventing breakdown in the stomach, gastro-resistance allows nutrients to pass through to the intestines, where the enteric coating dissolves due to the higher pH environment.

 Enteric coatings